aasisodiya/IaC-And-Serverless-Application/cloudformation-scripts/README.md

 - **Issue:** Unable to delete RDS Instance created using cloudfront (The option group cannot be deleted because it is in use.)

-  **Solution:** Delete all dependency of option group first, which in this case was the snapshots, but sometimes it still doesn't work then you will have to wait for a while before deleteing.
-Reefrence to AWS feedback : RDS service might take some "system snapshot" that aren't visible to the customer.
+  **Solution:** Delete all dependency of option group first, which in this case was the snapshots, but sometimes it still doesn't work then you will have to wait for a while before deleting.
+Reference to AWS feedback : RDS service might take some "system snapshot" that aren't visible to the customer.
 It seems that these internal RDS snapshots were preventing deletion of the option group as it might take some time to release the association from the option groups after deleting the RDS instance and all the snapshots (at least for those visible to the user).

 - **Issue:** Unable to delete Option Group